You say “Thank you”.

 And that the percentage of workplaces that recognized the performance of their employees (and had more engaged workers) - vis a vis those that didn’t - was 71:41.

 Despite the mountain of evidence confirming that (A) a worker who has received recognition of some kind, be it a silent moment of gratitude or flashy prizes, is (B) a happier worker (C) is a more efficient worker, the gap remains.

-In an American survey, 82% of employees didn’t feel that they were being recognized sufficiently for what they do.
 The bigger question however is this: Were the managers in these surveys wary of the importance of appreciation in the workplace, or were they really being mean and niggardly with their ‘Bravo!’s and ‘Well Done!’s, or just handicapped in the communication department?
-Or, was it a case of wanting to but not being able to?
+Or was it a case of wanting to but not being able to?
 It could well be.

 Psychology isn’t everyone’s cup of tea.
 Expressing emotion in a frank and genuine way – without holding back or delaying the moment - can be a tricky affair (and a fine line to toe) at the best of times.
 At higher levels, it is squarely a professional’s job.

 6 Best ways to appreciate employees in the workplace

 So what about the rest of us?
 Is it possible to simplify the nuts and bolts of employee appreciation and recognition, and scrunch the big lessons in a compact, easy-to-follow guide?

 In a way, that is exactly what the objective of this exercise is.
 While perhaps not a comprehensive guide (do stay tuned for that too!), the idea here is to handpick, decode and list out some simple ways to appreciate employees at work.